alanesq/CameraWifiMotion/readme.txt

                    -------------------------------------------------------------------------------------

-To compile this app the following files need to be in a folder named "CameraWifiMotion" CameraWifiMotion.ino, gmail_esp32.h, motion.h, ota.h, standard.h and wifi.h.
 If you wish to use the email facility you need to enter your email details in gmail_esp.h and note the security settings may need changing on the gmail account.
 There is a zip file containing the libraries used.
 The main ones you will need to install are:
   ESP32_mail_client, ESP_wifimanager and Time.